shamblesides/chatchat/README.md

 This port is complete!
 I believe it has all the features of the original ChatChat now, plus some extras:

-* Sligntly improved keyboard controls
+* Slightly improved keyboard controls
 * Touchscreen controls
 * Room passwords
 * Up to 64 players per room!